-We might not sing very many psalms today, but in the past this was extremely common.
-In fact, there are some Christians who still do this today.
-There are a lot of great hymns out there, but I think there is something very special about singing the hymns that God wrote.
+Although modern churches don't sing very many of the psalms today, in the past this was common.
+There are a few Christians who still do this today.
+There are some great modern hymns, but I think there's something very special about singing hymns which were written by God Himself.

 In the ancient world these hymns were sung on a regular basis.
 Some of them were even reserved for special occasions.
 For example, Psalm 120 to 134 are the Psalms of Ascent.
 (The King James Bible labels these as songs of "degrees".)
-You see, the city of Jerusalem was set on a hill, and three times a year all of Israel had to ascend that hill in order to reach Jerusalem and celebrate the annual feasts that God had ordained.
-Scholars believe that as the Israelites made their way up the hill, they sang these fifteen psalms.
+You see, the city of Jerusalem is on a hill, and three times a year all of Israel had to ascend that hill to reach Jerusalem and celebrate the annual feasts that God had ordained in the Mosaic Law.
+Scholars believe that as the Jews made their way up the hill they sang these 15 psalms.
 This would have focused their mind on the Lord and put them in a spirit of worship and praise.